sayus2884/ops/developers/ARCHITECTURE.md

 ### Dependencies

 1. **See any dependency as a cost**.
 The marginal benefit (so, minus opportunity cost of using no dependency) must be positive, ideally large.
 2. When adding a new dependency, try to use one we've used in another project before.
-3. Failing that, choose a popular dependency with lots of github stars and test coverage.
+3. Failing that, choose a popular dependency with lots of GitHub stars and test coverage.
-4. When adding a new dependency, share it in the \#developers slack channel (or ask another dev on your team directly) to see if anyone knows of a better option.
+4. When adding a new dependency, share it in the \#developers Slack channel (or ask another dev on your team directly) to see if anyone knows of a better option.
 Indicate what you need the dependency for.
-4. Avoid dependencies that themselves depend on other optional dependencies where possible.
-  - ie) django-celery-tags depends on django AND celery which increases the risk of support blackout periods for new versions of Django and Celery.
+5. Avoid dependencies that themselves depend on other optional dependencies where possible - ie) django-celery-tags depends on django AND celery which increases the risk of support blackout periods for new versions of Django and Celery.
-5. If you must use a dependency, in general you should use the one that does the least additional things you're not going to use.
-  - Prefer micro-libraries which provide a small number of tools to accomplish a lot in your application's domain.
+6. If you must use a dependency, in general you should use the one that does the least additional things you're not going to use.
+Prefer micro-libraries which provide a small number of tools to accomplish a lot in your application's domain.

 ### Data Model